-Breast myoepithelioma is usually discovered as a painless, palpable nodule.
-If a mammogram is taken, a myoepithelioma will usually appear ‘suspicious for malignancy‘, due to asymmetric density and the lack of really distinctive features.
+Breast myoepitheliomas are usually discovered as a painless, palpable nodule.
+If a mammogram is taken, they will usually appear ‘suspicious for malignancy‘, due to asymmetric density and the lack of really distinctive features.

 Cytological features distinguish benign and malignant breast myoepithelioma

-Benign myoepithelioma of the breast will always show a dual cell population featuring clusters both of epithelial cells, and the spindle-shaped myoepithelial cells.
+The benign version of this type of breast tumor will always show a dual cell population featuring clusters both of epithelial cells, and the spindle-shaped myoepithelial cells.
 Cells tend not so show any necrosis or mitoses.
 There may be mild to moderate nuclear pleomorphism (variety of odd shapes), but most have regular, oval nuclei.
 The background cytoplasm is usually clear, sometimes will contain the occasional intranuclear cytoplasmic vacuole, and a fibrillary, metachromatic, myxoid material.
 (Metachromatic means the background substance will stain differently with the same dye, indicating a wide variety of proteins).
 One typically finds interlacing groups of cells, which may present in solid ‘sheets‘ or masses, or may be stellate (star shaped).

 There are differences between malignant myoepithelioma of the breast and metaplastic breast carcinoma